codewmanas/Learning_Langchain/README.md

 5. Scalability
 As Project grows , Langchain's interface supports more complex workflows , letting you focus on features , not API management

+###

+### Types of Messages in Lang chain

+1. System Messages: <br />
+Defines the AI's role and Sets teh context for the conversation "Example: You are a Marketing Expert. "

+2. Human Messages: <br />
+Represents users input or questions directed to AI  "Example: Whats good Marketing strategy?"

+3. Ai Message:<br />
+Contains the AI's responses based on previous messages "Example: Focus on social media engagement"

+###